waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Body Slam:** Can cause paralysis.

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
-This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 I must be more meticulous in my debugging process.
 - **Trust System Over Custom Analysis:** If a pathfinding tool reports 'no path found', my first action MUST be to analyze the map for physical obstacles using a tool like `landmass_analyzer`, not to question the tool's validity.
 This prevents wasting time debugging a correct tool when my own assumption about the map is wrong.
 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
 This helps avoid confirmation bias.